-In our work with healthcare translations, we do quite a bit of patient education in Spanish for Hispanics with HIV.
+In our work with healthcare translations on patient education in Spanish for Hispanics with HIV.
 Latinos represent approximately 17 percent of the U.S. population, but account for an estimated 21 percent of people living with HIV and an estimated 24 percent of all persons with a newly diagnosed infection according to the CDC Report HIV among Latinos.
 Hispanics with HIV or Latinos living with diagnosed HIV infections have lower levels of care and viral suppression than do non-Hispanic whites but higher levels than those reported among blacks or African Americans.
 The annual rate of diagnosis of HIV infection among Hispanics or Latinos is three times that of non-Hispanic whites, and a recent study found increases in incidence of HIV infection among Hispanic or Latino men who have sex with men.
 Men who have sex with men (MSM) accounted for 84 percent of the estimated HIV diagnoses among Latino men in 2014.
 If these rates continue, it is estimated that 1 in 4 Latino MSM will be diagnosed with HIV in their lifetime.

 If you are working with patient education, advocacy or healthcare communications, you need a partner in healthcare translations that can support you with research and go beyond translation.
 Give us a call.